robertheyck/physics427-2025-homework-2-robertheyck/README.md

 Fixed point iteration and Newton's method both start with a trial solution, whereas the bisection method starts with an interval $[a, b]$.
 All of them accepts a tolerance value.
 For the purpose of the homework, we take it to mean "how close $f(x)$ is to 0", meaning that we terminate the iteration when $|f(x_n)| < \epsilon$ where $\epsilon$ is the given tolerance.

 We use `std::tuple` as return value again, since we want to include the information of whether a solution was found.
 The first element is a boolean value, marking whether the algorithm converged correctly.
 If the iteration stops due to hitting the tolerance, return `true` for the boolean in the `std::tuple`, and set the second element as the found solution.
 If for whatever reason the iteration fails to converge, does not hit the target tolerance, or produces NaN, then you should return `false` for the first element in the `std::tuple`, and set the `double` to whatever value the iteration gives you (probably a wrong answer or NaN).
 Note that in order to achieve this, you may need to set a maximum number of iterations.
 Your function should also return `false` when the input does not make sense, e.g. for the bisection method when $f(a)f(b) \geq 0$.
+Try to be as comprehensive as you can.

 Note that for Newton's method, you will also need to pass the derivative of $f$ as input, since we need to evaluate it during the iteration.